david-gm/java-spring/guess-the-number-game/README.md

 ## Autowiring Beans

 - `@Autowired` annotation can be used with constructor and setter based DI
-- here we injecting to instance fields
+- here, we are injecting to instance fields
 - best practice: constructor injection
   - in practice this means adding `@Autowired` to a constructor instead of the field
   - recommended by the Spring team: enables you to implement application components as immutable objects to ensure that required dependencies are not null